Back

 Do not take Diperam HCT

-- if you are more than 3 months pregnant.
-(It is also recommended to avoid the use of Diperam HCT in early pregnancy - see section "Pregnancy".)
+• if you are more than 3 months pregnant.
+(It is also better to avoid Diperamide HCT in early pregnancy - see pregnancy section.)

-- if you are allergic to amlodipine or other calcium antagonists, valsartan, hydrochlorothiazide, sulphonamide derivatives (medicines used to treat chest or urinary infections) or any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to amlodipine or other calcium antagonists, valsartan, hydrochlorothiazide, sulfonamide derivatives (medicines used to treat chest or urinary infections) or any of the other ingredients of this medicine (listed in section 6).

 If you think you may be allergic, do not take Diperam HCT and consult your doctor.

-- if you have very low levels of potassium or sodium in your blood, despite treatment to increase your blood potassium or sodium levels.
+• if you have severely low levels of potassium or sodium in your blood, despite treatment to increase the levels of potassium or sodium in your blood.

-- if you have too high blood calcium levels despite treatment to lower blood calcium levels.
+• if you have too high levels of calcium in your blood despite treatment to reduce calcium levels in your blood.

-- if you have a narrowing of the aortic valve (aortic stenosis) or cardiogenic shock (a condition where the heart is unable to supply enough blood to the body).
+• if you have narrowing of the aortic valve (aortic stenosis) or cardiogenic shock (a condition in which the heart is unable to supply enough blood to the body).

 If any of the above applies to you, do not take Diperam HCT and consult your doctor .